Champagne mismanagement

 While there are worse things, it got me thinking about my general fizz consumption through the year and how I could properly apportion my budget (and to an extent play catch up) to make sure this didn’t happen in the future.

-My thought process was that, conservatively, I might have a dinner party ever other week, wherein we would dispatch 1, if not 2 bottles, depending on the crowd.
+My thought process was that, conservatively, I might have a dinner party every other week, wherein we would dispatch 1, if not 2 bottles, depending on the crowd.
 So at least 36 bottles should be put aside for that.

 Champagne bottles

-I would also always need something for special occasions, really good vintage Champagne with proper age (5+ year), so 24 bottles should be put away to cover this.
+I would also always need something for special occasions, really good vintage Champagne with proper age (5+ years), so 24 bottles should be put away to cover this.

 I don’t know if I am alone here, but I also have taken to packing Champagne for some holidays; whilst you can get good red or white wine in many countries, good fizz is difficult to come by (Greece & Croatia, my own personal examples last year).
 12 bottles would probably cover that.